 Grand Junction, Colorado (June 4, 2015) – In perfect timing of National Trails Day on June 6, people around the world can now tour Grand Junction, Colorado and surrounding area trails without ever leaving their homes.
-Through the Trekker Loan Program, Visit Grand Junction has made many of the most popular trails in the Grand Valley accessible on Street View in Google Maps.
+Through the Trekker Loan Program, Visit Grand Junction has made many of the most popular trails in the area accessible on Street View in Google Maps.

 “We are thrilled to have been chosen to participate in the prestigious Google Trekker project,” stated Visit Grand Junction.
 “We welcome the world to glimpse the amazing trail system that we have to offer within the immense public lands surrounding Grand Junction, Colorado and thank all local partners for making this a reality.
-In total, we have mapped over 50 miles of Grand Valley trails for Google Maps.”
+In total, we have mapped over 50 miles of Grand Junction trails for Google Maps.”

 From the Pyramids of Giza to the Amazon Rainforest, Street View features panoramic imagery across 66 countries around the world.
 Many of these images are collected with the Google Trekker, the newest vehicle in the Street View fleet.
 The Trekker is a camera system that gathers images as its operator walks through pedestrian walkways or trails on foot.
 That imagery is then stitched together to create the 360-degree panoramas you see today in Google Maps.